 The Board should not treat the assessment as part of a compliance exercise i.e. where the process is initiated, with no concerted effort and commitment made in reviewing the results of the evaluations on a timely basis.

-Boards need to be open and receptive of the results and deal with the findings appropriately and timely.
+Boards need to be open and receptive of the results and deal with the findings appropriately and in a timely manner.
 Clear action plans and timelines to address the gaps identified need to be established by the Board.
-A committee may be set up to monitor the progress and/ or oversight future follow up assessments.
+A committee may be set up to monitor the progress and/or oversee future follow up assessments.
 In addition, the Board, along with the NC Chairman, should take appropriate steps to counsel or, at worst, replace non-performing directors.

-- Board evaluation should be kept confidential throughout the process - Board appreciates the benefits of evaluations.
-Effective Board, Board committee and individual director evaluations improve: - Effectiveness by identifying gaps, if any, and correcting them - Focus on how it operates and identifies areas that can be enhanced
+- Board evaluation should be kept confidential throughout the process. - Board appreciates the benefits of evaluations.

+Effective Board, Board committee and individual Director evaluations improve:

-- Focus on long-term strategies - Credibility in having a written record to show that the Board is focused on continuous improvement and diligent in monitoring its own actions.
+- effectiveness by identifying gaps, if any, and correcting them; - focus on how it operates and identifies areas that can be enhanced: - · focus on long-term strategies; and - credibility in having a written record to show that the Board is focused on continuous improvement and diligent in monitoring its own actions.

-However, directors need to take note that written records of the Board evaluation process may be relied upon in litigation.
+However, Directors need to take note that written records of the Board evaluation process may be relied upon in litigation.
 Any areas identified as gaps which have not been actioned could possibly be used adversely during the litigation.